rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 be avoided.

 Some modules use "case + when" construct such as shown in the example below.
-Such a construct MUST be avoided by removing the "when" statement or using a "container" outside the "choice".
+Such a construct SHOULD be avoided by removing the "when" statement or using a "container" outside the "choice".

 ~~~~ yang